From the 2016 catalog of my show at the Southern Alleghenies Museum of Art:

 of my life, doing art.
 Color, light, ideas- they provide the joy.

 That is the bottom line summary.
 I have also been fortunate to be a

-teacher, at the Art Institute of Philadelphia, and the Pennsylvania Academy of the Fine Arts, (from 1997 to 2002) where
+teacher, at the Art Institute of Philadelphia, and the Pennsylvania Academy of the Fine Arts, (currently teaching online classes -2020) where

-I met so many students who have given me faith.
+I find so many students who have given me faith.